Eltville, 18 November 2022

 19. We continue to condemn in the strongest possible terms Russian and other information manipulation, including disinformation and other interference by authoritarian governments in our democracies that seek to sow distrust of the democratic order within our countries.
 While Russia exerts complete control over its own information environment, it takes advantage of the free flow of information in our democracies to interfere in and attempt to manipulate our citizens’ freedom to form their opinions independently.

 20. We will increase collaboration to detect malign networks that deliberately disseminate manipulated information in the information sphere.
-We call on online platforms to enforce their terms of service and thus to address and prevent the spread of disinformation and to take action against inauthentic behaviour, manipulated content and networks of actors with misleading profiles, as well as to continue improving the corresponding mechanisms that enforce these measures.
+We call on online platforms to enforce their terms of service and thus to address and prevent the spread of disinformation and to take action against inauthentic behavior, manipulated content and networks of actors with misleading profiles, as well as to continue improving the corresponding mechanisms that enforce these measures.
 We support online platforms’ efforts to make further progress in this area, especially in countries that have less economic relevance for revenues but where these platforms can have a broad negative or manipulative effect on societies.
 We will work with democratic and like-minded affected states worldwide to advocate for a global response by platforms and the international community to protect our societies from interference.

 II.
 FOSTERING RESILIENCE THROUGH A WHOLE-OF-SOCIETY APPROACH